-Pin and collect images that truly reflect their colour combination and aesthetics and share with them on a site like Pinterest where they can collaborate with you.
+Pin and collect images that truly reflect their colour combination and aesthetics.
+Then share with them on a site like Pinterest where they can collaborate with you.

-Study the lighting, structure and design to determine the type of table, linen and colours you want to include in the design and identify if you’re going for a natural and raw table or if you want to use tablecloths.
+Study the lighting, structure and design to determine the type of table, linen and colours you want to include.
+Then identify if you’re going for a natural and raw table or if you want to use tablecloths.
 This is the time to establish the base of your design.

 Chairs can make a statement, so make sure they complement the table, design and space creating harmony and enhancing the tablescape not conflicting with it.

-This is often the showstopper of the table so why not explore other items and don’t just limit yourself to flowers.
+This is often the showstopper of the table so why not explore other items.
+Don’t just limit yourself to flowers.
 There are so many options including candles, greenery, lanterns, wood, statement vases, candelabras, to name but a few.

 This is your chance to really tell the story of your design.
 Select plates, flatware and glassware to create a setting that not only complements but invites the guest in and makes them want to take a seat.

 These are the finishing touches that complete your tablescape and should be used sparingly and not overdone.
 A folded napkin with a menu card sat on top can add that extra pop of colour and enhance your design to its fullest.

 Another element, which we love, is votive candles that provide atmosphere and warmth.